mdoering/dwca-examples/README.md

    3. provide links to proposed new cores and extension definitions
    4. provide observations on the key decisions needed

-Uses cases are providedcfor each community, categorized by the core class used in the archive, specified as the *rowType* in the *meta.xml*.
+Use cases are provided for each community, categorized by the core class used in the archive, specified as the *rowType* in the *meta.xml*.

 This summary is intended for audiences already familiar with the DwC-A format.
 For those interested in learning more about the DwC-A format in general, please use the following sources: